 RxSWIN

 9.3.
-Requirements for software identification
+Requirements for software identification [according to RxSWIN]9.3.1.

-9.3.1.
 For the purpose of ensuring the software of the System can be identified, an RXSWIN may be implemented by the vehicle manufacturer.
+[If RxSWIN is not implemented, an alternative software identification system (i.e. software version) shall be implemented.]

 9.3.2.
 If the manufacturer implements an RXSWIN the following shall apply: